Skip to content

 Using the Assumption Table in ActuarialFrame

-Now we can use this table for lightning-fast lookups:
+Now we can use this table for lightning-fast lookups.

 # Create a simple policy dataset